MapCoder-Lite: Distilling Multi-Agent Coding into a Single Small LLM: Conclusion

 \section{Conclusion}

 We introduced \emph{MapCoder-Lite}, a multi-agent coding framework built on a 7B model with lightweight LoRA adapters.
-Through trajectory distillation, supervisor-guided refinement, and agent-wise specialization, it achieves competitive performance with lower cost.
-Our results show that small models, when carefully fine-tuned, can match the reliability and accuracy of larger systems.
+Through trajectory distillation, supervisor-guided refinement, and agent-wise specialization, it achieves competitive performance at substantially lower cost.
+Our results demonstrate that small language models, when carefully fine-tuned, can match the reliability and accuracy of much larger systems in multi-agent code generation.